fredrikaverpil/multipr/README.md

 ## How `multipr` works

-1. A user-defined GitHub `gh search code` query is the base for cloning down git repositories to local disk.
+1. A user-defined GitHub `gh search` query is the base for cloning down git repositories to local disk.
 Git repositories are cloned down into a `$(pwd)/jobs` folder.
 1. A user-defined local identification phase (using e.g. `find` or `rg`) decides